 Oxygen forms two sigma bonds with two lone pairs on it and forms a bent shape.
 The bond angle is around 104.5 degrees.

-Below is the look of the molecular structure of methanol (CH3OH) molecule.
+Below is the look of the molecular structure of the methanol (CH3OH) molecule.

 Properties of Methanol